Kinematic chain

 The JPL mobile robot ATHLETE is a platform with six serial chain legs ending in wheels.

 The arms, fingers, and head of the JSC Robonaut are modeled as kinematic chains.

 The movement of the Boulton & Watt steam engine is studied as a system of rigid bodies connected by joints forming a kinematic chain.

 A model of the human skeleton as a kinematic chain allows positioning using forward and inverse kinematics.

 In mechanical engineering, a kinematic chain is an assembly of rigid bodies connected by joints to provide constrained motion that is the mathematical model for a mechanical system.
 As the word chain suggests, the rigid bodies, or links, are constrained by their connections to other links.
 An example is the simple open chain formed by links connected in series, like the usual chain, which is the kinematic model for a typical robot manipulator.

 Mathematical models of the connections, or joints, between two links are termed kinematic pairs.
 Kinematic pairs model the hinged and sliding joints fundamental to robotics, often called lower pairs and the surface contact joints critical to cams and gearing, called higher pairs.
 These joints are generally modeled as holonomic constraints.
 A kinematic diagram is a schematic of the mechanical system that shows the kinematic chain.

-The modern use of kinematic chains includes analysis of Linkages (mechanical), compliance that arises from flexure joints in precision mechanisms, link compliance in compliant mechanisms and micro-electro-mechanical systems, and cable compliance in cable robotic and tensegrity systems.
+The modern use of kinematic chains includes analysis of linkages, compliance that arises from flexure joints in precision mechanisms, link compliance in compliant mechanisms and micro-electro-mechanical systems, and cable compliance in cable robotic and tensegrity systems.